 A Certificate of Good Standing, also known as a Certificate of Legal Existence or Certificate of Status, verifies that your LLC is in good standing with the state.
 It isn’t necessary to conduct business or form your LLC, but it may come in handy to do the following and more:

 In order to get one, your LLC first has to be officially recognized as a legal business entity in the state and, of course, be in good standing.
 You can request one online, by phone or mail, and in person.
 Go to the Secretary of State’s “Order Certificates” page to get one.
 You can get one for Rhode Island with us, too.
-Learn more about Certificates of Good Standing
+Learn more about Certificates of Good Standing.

 Hopefully, you now have a much better understanding of how to create a Rhode Island LLC and the formation process that goes with it.
 If you still have a few questions, we want to hear from you.
-Feel free to ask us for more information about LLC formations or our many professional services.
+Feel free to ask us for more information about LLC formations or our many business formation services.
 We’ll do what we can to help you start, run, and grow your business.

 It doesn’t matter if you plan to own a food truck in Newport or a boutique in Little Compton.
 We want to see your business dream become a reality, and our services are geared toward making that happen.